tedkim97/tedkim97.github.io/_posts/2021-11-03-summary_statistics_and_metrics.md

 3. They guide and inform decisions about what kind of tests we should use and run
 - The standard deviation of our data is so large, any kind of inference we draw from it would be useless

-- In the previous blog post (TODO: LINK) descriptive statisitcs along with our data visualization of our latency distributions informed us of the types of distributions we should use to model our inference.
+- In [my previous blog post]({% link 2021-07-21-latency_measurement_stats.md %}), summary statistics and visualizations of our latency distributions guide us into the types of distributions we should use to model our inference (predicting the probability of certain slow cases).

-## What are some examples of Summary Statistics?
+## What are the components of Descriptive Statistics?

-Fall into categories
+Fall my understanding the components of descriptive statistics fit under two categories: summary statistics and visualizations.

-### Numbers
+### Summary Statistics

+Some examples of summary statistics are averages, correlation, IQR ranges, measurement, error, median, etc

 average(s); correlation; interquartile range; measurement error; median; percentiles;